 Customer shall be invoiced for the Educational Products and Services ordered hereunder in accordance with the Terms, unless otherwise specified on this Order.
-Customer shall be invoiced quarterly and all invoices shall be payable Net 30 days from Customers receipt of invoice.
+Customer shall be invoiced quarterly and FuelEd shall be paid within 45 days of the receipt of a billing invoice in accordance with the Local Government Prompt Payment Act.
+Where required, an original invoice referencing a Customer purchase order number shall be submitted for payment to the Customer's Accounts Payable Department, 814 Walnut Street, Green Cove Springs, Florida.
 FuelEd provides a 28 day grace period for students who enroll in courses or use instructional services.
 If a student withdraws from such course within 28 days from when the student enrolls, Customer will be refunded 50% of the applicable course or instruction fees, but only if such withdrawal was received in writing by fax or email before the grace period ended.

-FuelEd Full-time School Comprehensive Program: FuelEd will invoice Customer for the components of the program as follows: (a) courses and educational tools and services will be billed quarterly (in the months of September, December, March, and June) with invoices payable in accordance with the Terms; (b) materials will be invoiced upon shipment.
+FL VIP Full-Time Products: FuelEd will invoice Customer for courses and educational tools and services quarterly (in the months of September, December, March, and June) with invoices payable in accordance with the Terms.